AndyLaiJS/ShadowCat/README.md

 ```
 Feel free to play around the value (but of course, don't go crazy with it)

-You can stop it simply by running this
+You can stop it simply by running this:
 ```
 odrv0.axis1.controller.input_vel = 0
 ```